"Thank you Mr. Zimmerman! We hope you enjoyed your stay!", the bubbly receptionist said cheerfully as she received the man's room key.

 Max quickly closed the door to his truck and started to run towards the carpentry shop; he was supposed to be there ten minutes ago.
 Of course, he could easily get there in two seconds but he had to be careful.
 Every run, every lift, every pull, every handshake, every embrace; it was all a conscious decision now.
 He couldn't move too fast or carry too much; he essentially had to put on an act for everyone around him.
 He didn't know how to be himself, because now he's not sure who that is anymore.

 Over the past month, Max has been going out almost every night to practice getting used to his abilities and testing their limits.
 He's also been trying to find any clues on the whereabouts of his people but has found nothing so far.
 He kept trying from every angle he could.
-Sometimes he would wake up in the middle of the night with a new idea on how to go about his search and couldn't sleep until he got on the computer to try it out, but of course it always led to a dead end, and the countless hours and sleepless nights would be all for nothing.
-Or in this case, making him late for work the next morning.
+Sometimes he would wake up in the middle of the night with a new idea on how to go about his search and couldn't sleep until he got on the computer to try it out, but of course it always led to a dead end.

 As Max turned the corner he froze and quickly turned back around to get out of sight.
-He just saw Lee over across the street, talking with someone.
+He just saw Lee over across the street talking with someone.
 Unfortunately, Max has had to pay a price for devoting more time to learning about his Tymorrean heritage.
 His relationships with his best friends have become strained.
-Max has only ran once with Lee over the past month, and Max purposely let his friend win by walking the trail.
+Max has only met up once with Lee over the past month for their traditional run and Max purposely let his friend win by walking the trail.
 He felt bad that they couldn't have this friendly competition anymore since Max would always have the advantage.
 He's been avoiding Lee with the hopes that he'll just find someone else to run with eventually.

 Max didn't want to check around the corner just yet to see if Lee was still there or not, out of fear of being seen.
 Now would have been a good time to know how to use his ability to become invisible.
 So far, all Max knows is that his one-time instance of becoming invisible was triggered by extreme emotion, but otherwise he has no idea how to control it.